V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Core assm](../img/lr4/cs4.jpg){: loading=lazy width="600"}

  * Well, does it look like this?
- * If so preceed to the next step
+ * If so precede to the next step
  * If not, take a break, take some pictures, head to the V1E.com forums.

 ### Beam Assembly